Tuesday, June 30, 2015

 This Psycho-inspired scene makes stylized, vivid use of color

-The dramatic visual compositions of cinematographer Arthur Ibbetson (Willy Wonka & the Chocolate Factory, A Little Night Music) are often at odds with the film's overly-jaunty musical score.
+The dramatic visual compositions of cinematographer Arthur Ibbetson (Willy Wonka & the Chocolate Factory, A Little Night Music) are often at odds with the film's overly jaunty musical score.

 THE STUFF OF DREAMS

 What is the whole Grand Dame Guignol genre but an amplification of the movie industry’s (society’s?) fear & loathing of women no longer young and desirable?
-Is the popularity and proliferation of “Hagsploitation” films in '60s directly attributable to the boxoffice clout of the youth market—a generation of moviegoers disdainful and distrustful of the elderly?
-Can the genre’s deep-rooted fear of women, specifically those perceived as threatening due to an absence of male-defined role identification (the villains in these films are always single, widowed, divorced, or spinsters) be traced to that gynophobic film noir archetype, the femme fatale?
+Is the popularity and proliferation of “Hagsploitation” films in the '60s directly attributable to the boxoffice clout of the youth market—a generation of moviegoers disdainful and distrustful of the elderly?
+Can the genre’s deep-rooted fear of women, specifically those perceived as threatening due to an absence of male-defined role identification (the villains in these films are always single, widowed, divorced, or spinsters), be traced to that gynophobic film noir archetype, the femme fatale?

 I don’t know if the genre began with Gloria Swanson’s Norma Desmond in 1950s Sunset Boulevard (“There’s nothing tragic about turning fifty.
-Unless you’re trying to be twenty-five!”), a film which subtly exploited Gloria Swanson’s age and real-life status as a silent movie queen.
+Unless you’re trying to be twenty-five!”), a film that subtly exploited Gloria Swanson’s age and real-life status as a silent movie queen.
 But like that film, Die!
 Die!
 My Darling! relies, at least in part, on getting subliminal mileage out of the public’s awareness of Tallulah Bankhead’s fading theatrical renown and visible decline.

-In a world of imitators (Lucille Ball on her TV show, Bette Davis in All About Eve, and my favorite, Roddy McDowall in Evil Under the Sun), Tallulah Bankhead was still the best Tallulah Bankhead impersonator around.
+In a world of Tallulah Bankhead imitators (Lucille Ball on her TV show, Bette Davis in All About Eve, and my favorite, Roddy McDowall in Evil Under the Sun), Tallulah Bankhead was still the best Tallulah Bankhead impersonator around.
 Which is precisely why I can enjoy her work in Die!
 Die!
 My Darling! without a trace of pity or sense that she is being exploited.
 I can’t help but take my hat off to the actress, plagued as she was by addictions and fears, coming back to films after so many years and still able to wipe everybody else off the screen.
 She was camp, she was over-the-top, but she was her own creation…one of the first genuine divas, and a true original.

 Although she did voice work for a stop-animation children's film in 1966, Die!
 Die!
 My Darling! was Tallulah Bankhead's final feature film appearance.
 She died in 1968 at the age of 66.